GhenaCadin/GhenaCadin/README.md

 ## Hi there 👋

 # 💫 About Me:
-Passionate and driven DevOps and Cloud Engineer with a unique background in project management from the film industry, bringing a well-rounded approach to technology, collaboration, and problem-solving.
+Passionate DevOps & Cloud Engineer with a strong foundation in project management from the media industry, combining technical expertise with a collaborative and problem-solving mindset to drive efficient and scalable solutions.

 Tech Stack: